Wojciech Cezary Jagielski: Television

-He began his work for the television RTL 7, where he hosted Wieczór z Wampirem then after the change of its formula Wieczór z Jagielskim what was emitted from 1999 in TVP2.
-In 2006 along with Kazimiera Szczuka he co-hosted a talk show for TVN Dwururka.
-With Ewelina Kopic he hosted a Game show Zakręcony tydzień (A Crazy Week), which was the first satire show that took a look at news in Poland.
-From September 2007 to June 2010 along with Jolanta Pieńkowska he co-hosted morning show Dzień Dobry TVN.
-From 3 September August 2012 along with Beata Sadowska he co-hosted another morning broadcast Pytanie na Śniadanie TVP2.
-He sat in jury of first and third edition of Polish version of talent show Clash of the Choirs (Bitwa na głosy) From January 2014 he hosts a programme Wojtek Jagielski na żywo (Wojtek Jagielski live) in Superstation TV.
+He began his work for the Dutch television channel RTL 7, where he hosted Wieczór z Wampirem, then after a change of programming, he hosted Wieczór z Jagielskim, which was broadcast in 1999 on TVP2.
+In 2006, along with Kazimiera Szczuka, he co-hosted Dwururka, a talk show for TVN.
+With Ewelina Kopic, he hosted a game show, Zakręcony tydzień ('A Crazy Week'), which was the first satire show based on the news in Poland.
+From September 2007 to June 2010, along with Jolanta Pieńkowska, he co-hosted the morning show Dzień Dobry TVN ('Good Morning TVN').
+From 3 September 2010 to August 2012, along with Beata Sadowska, he co-hosted another morning broadcast, Pytanie na Śniadanie, on TVP2.
+He also sat in as jury for the first and third editions of the Polish version of talent show Clash of the Choirs (Bitwa na głosy).
+Since January 2014, he has hosted the programme Wojtek Jagielski na żywo ('Wojtek Jagielski live') on Superstation TV.